-But Minnesota’s 1970s decriminalization law created a loophole, excluding “the resinous form” from the definition of a “small amount.”
-The resinous form may include wax, dabs, THC oil, etc. Any amount is still a crime to possess.
+But Minnesota’s 1970s decriminalization law created a loophole, excluding “the resinous form.”
+So, it excludes “the resinous form” from the definition of “a small amount.”
+But the resinous form may include wax, dabs, THC oil, etc. And any amount is still a crime to possess.

 Unless plant-form in a car:

 Possession in a motor vehicle of more than 1.4 grams of plant-form marijuana is a misdemeanor.
 But if the “small amount” is in the trunk (or similar area if no trunk) it’s still a petty.